nas5w/typeofnan-javascript-quizzes/content/questions/set-uniqueness-ordering/index.md

   - '4 3'
 ---

-In the following problem, we use the `Set` obect and spread operator to create a new array.
+In the following problem, we use the `Set` object and spread operator to create a new array.
 What gets logged (to consider: Are items forced to be unique?
 Are they sorted?)

 ```javascript
 const arr = [...new Set([3, 1, 2, 3, 4])];